marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 Both models have benefits and drawbacks.
 An e-commerce website that does not require authentication is more convenient for customers as it reduces friction that could hurt conversions, in user experience parlance.
-On the other hand, authentication enables you to identify users and possibly better analyze their behavior during accesses, as well as allowing you to provide certain benefits, such as displaying an order history of a customer that has previously purchased on the website.
+On the other hand, authentication enables you to identify users and possibly better analyze their behavior over time, as well as allowing you to provide users with certain benefits, such as displaying an order history of a customer that has previously purchased on the website.
 In this course, we will follow the second approach.